 To decrease overall costs, Southland consolidated air handling units equipment which significantly decreased maintenance and lifecycle costs.

 Additionally, we increased the quantity of boilers, which reduced the overall installed capacity and eliminated the requirement for regular air pollution testing, ultimately providing added savings for the owner.

-To assist with test, adjust, and balancing, as well as the commissioning process, Southland utilized Vari-Green fans with electronically commutated motors.
-The motors provide varying air flow options, which eliminates the need for variable frequency drives and provides energy savings.
+To assist with testing, adjusting, and balancing, as well as the commissioning process, Southland utilized Vari-Green fans with electronically commutated motors.
+The motors provide varying airflow options, which eliminates the need for variable frequency drives and provides energy savings.